appoll/docs/technical_information/network_specifications/docs/networkserver.md

 ## Role

 A network server is a component dedicated to the network management.
-It handle the required logic to handle and to emit MAC commands (more precisions about MAC commands are given below).
+It handles the required logic to handle and to emit MAC commands (more precisions about MAC commands are given below).
 Basically, a network server is composed of two parts:

 - a core logic
 - a data storage

-The former interprets commands sent by nodes, forwarded by routers and brokers, combine them with data stored in the latter in order to give an appropriate answer.
+The former interprets commands sent by nodes, forwarded by routers and brokers, combines them with data stored in the latter in order to give an appropriate answer.
 The main usecase of the network server will concern the adaptive data rate (*ADR*) control detailed in the [LoRaWAN specifications 1.0][lorawan] - section 4.3.1.1 Adaptive data rate control in frame header.

 In order to keep the network highly reactive, we'll adopt an in-memory storage.
-The network server will make sure data are persisted regularly in order to both prevent from small disruptions and recover from an existing state after an update or a maintainance activity.
+The network server will make sure data are persisted regularly in order to both prevent from small disruptions and recover from an existing state after an update or a maintenance activity.

 A network server is associated to a broker.
 The broker is forwarding, queuing and dispatching packets whereas the network server interprets them when necessary.
 Because a network server is